1966 Dhabyani coup d'état: Background

-Shakhbut had resisted efforts by the British to westernize Abu Dhabi, gaining the reputation as the most tight-fisted ruler in the Persian Gulf.
-Shakhbut's refusal to westernize and financial mismanagement, angered British authorities who wanted to see the royal treasury, thus raised primarily off oil revenues, to be re-invested back into building more oil wells, and developing more infrastructure.
-Concurrently, the British and their Arab allies in the rest of the Trucial States and Oman where fighting the Dhofar War against the Marxist-Leninist Popular Front for the Liberation of the Occupied Arabian Gulf, vowed to spread Communism to the Trucial states, including Abu Dhabi, and the British saw it vital to oust older more traditionally islamist leadership in the gulf.
-The British also orchestrated coups in Sharjah in 1965 and Oman in 1970 to install more western-oriented and business leaders.
+Shakhbut had resisted efforts by the British to westernize Abu Dhabi, being perceived by the British as the most tight-fisted ruler in the Persian Gulf.
+Shakhbut's financial mismanagement and refusal to Westernize angered British authorities who wanted to see the royal treasury, which was raised primarily off oil revenues, to be re-invested back into building more oil wells and developing more infrastructure.
+Concurrently, the British and their Arab allies in the rest of the Trucial States and Oman where fighting the Dhofar War against the Marxist-Leninist Popular Front for the Liberation of the Occupied Arabian Gulf, which vowed to spread Communism to the Trucial states, including Abu Dhabi, and the British saw it vital to oust older more traditionally islamist leadership in the gulf.
+The British also orchestrated coups in Sharjah in 1965 and Oman in 1970 to install more western-oriented and pro-business leaders.
 In Abu Dhabi, the British reported in 1964 that Shakhbut's autocratic rule, and an influx of Arab migrant workers potentially harboring Pan-Arab sentiments, made Abu Dhabi a "perfect target for subversive and revolutionary activity".

 Protests inside Abu Dhabi began to question the governance of Shakhbut, with Zayed secretly meeting with Hugh Boustead to argue that Shakhbut was clinically insane and unfit to govern in 1964.
 Boustead wrote that Zayed convinced him that his brother was "basically mad".
 Zayed presented himself to both Boustead and his successor Archie Lamb as the opposite of Shakhbut, and wrote to British leadership in the region that despite personally pleading with his brother, Shakhbut routinely rejected calls to develop infrastructure, seemingly unaware of becoming increasingly unpopular with the general public.
 Zayed supported closer cooperation with the other members of the Trucial States and supported British activities to federalize the Sheikdoms into the United Arab Emirates, but Shakhbut opposed federalization and cooperation with the other Trucial States.
 When he was required to attend pan-Trucial talks, Shakhbut wouldn't attend in person, instead, he would send Zayed as his official representative.